soto-project/soto/README.md

 [<img src="http://img.shields.io/badge/swift-5.1-brightgreen.svg" alt="Swift 5.1" />](https://swift.org)
 [<img src="https://github.com/soto-project/soto/workflows/CI/badge.svg" />](https://github.com/soto-project/soto/actions?query=workflow%3ACI)

 Soto is a Swift language SDK for AWS services working on Linux, macOS and iOS.
 This library provides access to all AWS services.
 The service APIs it provides are a direct mapping of the REST APIs Amazon publishes for each of its services.
+Soto is a community supported project and is in no way affiliated with AWS.

 The library consists of three parts
 1. [soto-core](https://github.com/soto-project/soto-core) which does all the core request encoding and signing, response decoding and error handling.